logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-nginx.md

 ## Overview

+Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+Deploy this integration to ship Nginx metrics, including Plus API, Plus, Stream STS, VTS.
 Deploy this integration to ship Nginx metrics, including Plus API, Plus, Stream STS, VTS.

 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.